Parties reach $6.3 million settlement over Bella Vista stump dump fire

 The fire was extinguished June 4, 2019.

-The association is paying $4.8 million for the settlement, with Brown's paying $1 million and Blue Mountain settling for $500,000, Oliver said.
+The association is paying $4.8 million of the settlement, with Brown's Tree Service paying $1 million and Blue Mountain Storage settling for $500,000, Oliver said.

 "We are thankful they put the fire out," Oliver said, adding his clients "wanted the smoke to stop."